Beginner Guide to IPtables

 Hello friends!!
-In this article we are going to discuss on Iptables and its uses.
+In this article, we are going to discuss on Iptables and its uses.
 Iptables is a command-line firewall, installed by default on all official Ubuntu distributions.
-Using Iptables, you can label a set of rules, that will be go after by the Linux kernel to verify all incoming and outgoing network traffic.
+Using Iptables, you can label a set of rules, that will be gone after by the Linux kernel to verify all incoming and outgoing network traffic.

 Today we will look at some basic concept of Ipatble using various Iptables options to generate a Filter Table which will filter the incoming and outgoing traffic